This honey lemonade is truly a 3 ingredients all-natural goodness. It's super refreshing, healthy, and takes just minutes to prepare!

 Lemonade is a much-loved drink, especially on a hot day!
-It's cooling, refreshing, and comes with loads of vitamin C too!
-And this honey lemonade is an even better option.
+It's cooling, refreshing, and delicious!
+And this honey lemonade is an even better option as it is sweetened with natural honey instead of sugar.

-It's easier to make than regular lemonade and is much healthier because honey is a natural sweetener.
+- It's quicker to make than regular lemonade as there is no need to make simple syrup with sugar.
+Honey is a natural sweetener.

 - Ice Cubes (optional)